bahmutov/cypress-workshop-basics/02-adding-items/PITCHME.md

 ---

+## Checking the saved items

+The application saves the items in "todomvc/data.json" file.
+Can we verify that a new item has been saved?

+Todo: write the test "saves the added todos"

+**Tip:** use [cy.task](https://on.cypress.io/task) in the plugins file

+---

 ## Adding blank item

 The application does not allow adding items with blank titles.
 What happens when the user does it?
 Hint: open DevTools console.